WannesLamberts/Massivekb-Pipeline/README.md

 Other than this, the execution remains the same as described in [Usage locally](##Usage\ locally), with one key difference: the `cpu_tasks` and `memory` parameters are removed, and the `clusterOptions` parameter is introduced.
 The `clusterOptions` parameter is used to define Slurm-specific settings for processes.
 For example, using `--clusterOptions "-t 24:00:00 -c 1"` sets the number of CPUs per process to 1 and applies a time limit of 24 hours per process.

-Examples of Slurm-based runs can be found in the main directory:
+Examples of Slurm-based runs can be found in the `slurm_example_scripts` directory:

 -  `run_all.slurm` – A complete run from start to output.
--  `run_basic.slurm` – A run that takes as input the first 100 tasks
+-  `run_tasks.slurm` – A run that takes as input the first 100 tasks
--  `run_with_tower.slurm` – An example of a run with seqera.
+-  `run_all_simple.slurm` – A complete simple run
+-  `run_tasks_simple.slurm` – A simple run that takes as input the first 100 tasks

+All these examples also have an example with _with_tower behind the name, this is an example where seqera is used to generate an interface.

   ## Output
 The output is stored by default in the `results` folder.
 Inside this folder, there is a `psms` directory containing TSV files for each task, where each file holds the PSMs.
 The columns in these files do not have headers to facilitate easy concatenation.
 The column order is: `filename`, `scan_nr`, `retention_time`, `sequence`, and `task_id`.